 Men are notoriously reticent to talk about their health, and that mistaken machismo certainly applies to speaking-up about antibiotic resistant infections.
-But now a new Facebook group offers them the chance to talk freely and confidentially about conditions such as drug-resistant bladder infections and MRSA.
-PETER GIBSON explains more…
+We’re committed to talking about men’s health and getting you guys to open up!
+A new Facebook group offers everyone the chance to talk freely and confidentially about conditions such as drug-resistant bladder infections and MRSA.

 Mental health, sexual health and now it seems, antibiotic resistant infections.
 We fellas simply do not speak up when we face major health issues.
 Which can lead to ultimately calamitous consequences.